appliedaistudio/maxwellai-dapp/docs/readme.md

 ##### 3. **Data Management**
 The application stores and manages various data states and configurations in the `data/substrates` directory.
 The folder contains specific data configurations for different aspects of the application, such as aging-in-place, conference productivity, and cybersecurity productivity.
 Each subfolder contains JSON files that hold structured data used by the application to manage tasks, network configurations, user feedback, and more.

-The `prompt-templates` folder contains text files that serve as templates for collecting feedback and other input from users, ensuring that the data collection process is consistent and user-friendly.
+The `substrate-data-templates` folder contains text files that serve as templates that are fed to an LLM like ChatGPT in order to generate seed substrate data for a new substrate.

 ##### 4. **User Interface (UI)**
 The UI is highly modular, with specific styles and scripts dedicated to different components of the application.
 This modularity ensures that the UI is both responsive and adaptable, providing a seamless user experience across different devices.